pawelgagorowski/game-of-thrones-api/README.md

 # Description
-as a great fan of the game of thrones I created for the characters from this series
+as a great fan of the game of thrones I created API for the characters you like

 ###  endpoints